Suji865/Number-guessing-game/README.md

          To understand how the number guessing game functions, let’s walk through two practical scenarios.
          These examples demonstrate how narrowing down the range intelligently—similar to a binary search—can help guess the number efficiently.
+Summary:

+        This Python script implements a number guessing game using basic control structures.
+I t uses random.randrange(100) to generate a target number between 0 and 99.
+        The user is given 7 attempts to guess the number.
+        A while loop handles repeated input, and conditional statements (if-elif) evaluate each guess—providing feedback on whether it's too high, too low, or correct.
+        If the guess matches, the loop breaks; otherwise, the game ends after 7 tries, displaying the correct number.